Laughter is the shortest distance between friends.

 |BOMBS AWAY! [morguefile]|

 Now, before you judge me too harshly for laughing, this is the same Diane who helped break my parents' bed, and then took off like a scared rabbit and left me to deal with the mess by myself.
 Besides, if the seagull had pooped on me?
-I would have laughed just as hard.
+I would've laughed just as hard.
 (Come on... it was funny!)

 We are best friends.
 Always remember that if you fall, I will pick you up... after I finish laughing.